 God, I love my island.
-Some people might take issue with the possessive “my island” but not only have I made Guam my home for the last six years, I’ve invested in the community through my secular work, volunteer service, and friendships.
-I’ve made it my life’s work to promote Guam because I have been…
+Some people might take issue with the possessive “my island” but not only have I made Guam my home for the last six years, I’ve invested in the community through my secular work

 I’ve long wanted to make a Guam travel documentary, a signature piece to showcase the largely undocumented beauty of the island I’ve called home for the last five years.
 My dream came true when the wildly talented Brandon Li agreed to film it.

 I’m excited to announce that my cover story for United Airlines Hemispheres magazine has been published.
-I spent six weeks writing and photographing my home island of Guam to appear in the glossy magazine with a circulation of 14 million.
+I spent six weeks writing and photographing my home island of Guam to appear in the glossy maga

 It’s no wonder Guam receives one million visitors a year.
 White sandy beaches, clear turquoise waters, and a gentle ocean breeze welcome visitors from Japan, Korea, Taiwan, Hong Kong, Australia, Russia, China, and the U.S.

 Living on the beautiful tropical island of Guam means staycations are a welcome alternative to jetting off-island to relax.
 Eschewing the hubbub of Guam’s tourism center, Tumon, we ventured north to STARTS Golf Resort.
 We were soon seduced by the charm of the place.